 Coffee is the world’s second most popular beverage, after tea, and takes the crown in both the Americas and Europe.
-For over 100 years now, coffee has been undergoing various methods of decaffeination but the question has always been: How is decaffeinated made?
+For over 100 years now, coffee has been undergoing various methods of decaffeination, but the question has always been – How is decaf coffee made?

-The question remains though, how does each brand decaffeinate their coffee?
+In addition, there are also questions about how each brand decaffeinate their coffee.
 Is any single method better (or healthier) than the others?
 We’ll take a look at that next with the four major methods of decaffeination.

-There’s four ways coffee becomes decaffeinated that are available today.
-They are best grouped as solvent-based processes and non-solvent based processes.
+These are the four ways coffee becomes decaffeinated that are available today.
+They are best grouped as solvent-based processes and non-solvent-based processes.
 The solvent-based processes are further distinguished as direct-solvent or indirect-solvent processes.